Production Best Practices

-In addition to the monitoring tools above, we also can proactively email you for specific materialization errors via a MonitoringConfig option in your Feature View decorators.
-We highly recommend you add this option to each Feature View in production so you can be alerted to materialization errors.
+In addition to the monitoring tools above, Tecton can proactively email you for specific materialization errors.
 Please consult this page for more information.
+We highly recommend you add these configs to each Feature View in production so you can be alerted to materialization errors.
 If you have a paging service like PagerDuty, we suggest you use a PagerDuty-connected email address for these alerts.

 When needed, open tickets in the Jira Support Portal